-Updated: Jan 16
+Updated: Jan 29

 That’s when scheduling comes into the picture.
-Scheduling your business's social media posts is one of the most powerful social media marketing practices - it saves you time, nerves and increases the value of your content.
+Scheduling your social media posts is one of the most powerful social media marketing practices - it saves you time, nerves and increases the value of your content.

-Here we introduce you four reasons why you should try scheduling your social media posts, and give you tips on how to master reaching your customers on social media.
+Here we introduce you four reasons why you should try scheduling your social media posts, and give you tips on how to master reaching your customers on social media:

 Whichever social media networks you choose to promote your business, it is important to keep those channels active and timely.
 If a potential or existing customer bumps to your page, they will only want to follow your business if they see interesting or valuable content.

 That’s why posting daily, or at least several times a week is recommended.
-And not only to draw in new followers, but to keep current ones engaged and entertained.
+And not only to draw in new followers but to keep current ones engaged and entertained.
 When you plan and schedule your posts beforehand, it will help you to be consistent without the need to come up with new content every day.

 The optimal posting rate varies a bit depending on the social media network and the nature of the platform.
 As a general guide, the optimal posting rate for a small business on:

-Facebook is around 3-5 times a week.
+Facebook 3-5 times a week.

-LinkedIn is 1-2 times a week.
+LinkedIn 1-2 times a week.

-Instagram is 1-2 times a day.
+Instagram 1-2 times a day.

-Note, that on social media consistency often means more than frequency.
+Note, that on social media consistency often means more than frequency!
 So when deciding how often you should posts, consider what is realistic for you and your business and try to stick to that.

-Scheduling will help you to choose the right time to post
+2. Choose the right time to post

 Your followers, and generally all social media users, are more active at certain times of the day.
 When should you post on social media then?
 A good general rule is, that mornings between 8 to 12 a.m. on Monday to Wednesday are the safest times to post.

 To find the best time to reach your audience, you can test out different times and days of the week.
 By following the success of your different social media posts and even the analytics offered by the native social media accounts, you can see if certain timeframe or weekday suits you best.

-Even testing out a bit unexpected times might work.
-For example, do you think posting during the workday is a bad idea because no one has time to browse social media?
-Try it out and you might be surprised.
+3. Save time and stay focused

 When you’re running a small business, you don’t always have time to constantly create and look for new social media content.
 Social media marketing should definitely not be a task that interrupts your daily work and messes up your flow.